I've had a fascination with animation history for years. I'm taking on the task of covering as much about television animation as I can.

 Reviving a Cartoon Legend

-However, Felix continued to live on in the newspapers, thanks to a comic strip which had started in 1923.
+However, Felix continued to live on in the newspapers, thanks to a comic strip that had started in 1923.
 Initially drawn by Pat Sullivan and then by Otto Messmer (both of whom have conflictingly been credited as the one who actually created Felix), the comic continued to run long after the character was otherwise discontinued.
 Upon Messmer’s retirement from the comic in 1954, it was handed off to his assistant, former Fleischer/Famous animator Joe Oriolo (co-creator of Casper the Friendly Ghost).

-Oriolo, having become the de-facto creative face behind Felix the Cat during the mid 50s, was approached in 1958 by Pat Sullivan’s brother, William O. Sullivan, about forming a company with the intent of bringing Felix back into the mainstream consciousness.
+Oriolo, having become the de-facto creative face behind Felix the Cat during the mid-'50s, was approached in 1958 by Pat Sullivan’s brother, William O. Sullivan, about forming a company with the intent of bringing Felix back into the mainstream consciousness.
 Forming “Felix the Cat Productions, Inc.”, it was decided that, with theatrical cartoons being played out and on a sharp decline by this time, the obvious choice for a revival was television.

 Felix the Cat: The First TV Star

 Felix the Cat, as it happened, wasn’t entirely a stranger to TV.
 In 1928, during the earliest tests of broadcasted television, a Felix statue was chosen due to the character’s black and white appearance, giving the technicians the perfect subject to test the transmission quality.
-The Felix statue was placed on a record player turntable and, for two hours at a time and broadcasting as a two inch tall image, would rotate continually for the duration of the test.
-In 1946, when the end of World War 2 brought renewed interest in television, similar test images of Felix the Cat were displayed as part of public TV demonstrations in New York City.
+The Felix statue was placed on a record player turntable and, for two hours at a time and broadcasting as a two-inch tall image, would rotate continually for the duration of the test.
+In 1946, when the end of World War II brought renewed interest in television, similar test images of Felix the Cat were displayed as part of public TV demonstrations in New York City.

 Felix Returns to the Spotlight

 In 1959 however, just in time for his 40th anniversary, it was time for Felix to get his first full-fledged cartoon in 23 years.
 A few changes needed to be made to the character before he could make his return, however.
-The Felix of the Silent Era was an adventurous schemer who could be rather rough around the edges, a personality which didn’t stray too far from the characters played by other film comedians at the time.
+The Felix of the Silent Era was an adventurous schemer who could be rather rough around the edges, a personality that didn’t stray too far from the characters played by other film comedians at the time.
 But tastes had changed in the decades since, and Felix became a more friendly character in both his personality and appearance, which was redesigned to seem more innocent.
 Whatever he was up against, Felix would almost always take it on with a laugh, spouting his catchphrase “Righty-o!”.

 The most notable change, however, was the addition of Felix’s “Magic Bag of Tricks”.
 In the Silent Era, Felix often got out of scrapes by detaching his tail and morphing it into various objects (taking advantage of the ink-blot motif many silent cartoon characters shared).
 In the TV series, however, any time Felix ran into a problem, he could take a satchel he carries around and, much like the earlier Felix’s tail, transform it into whatever he might need to get out of his dilemma.